-- Redesign the budget process to enable budget managers to more effectively identify and utilize their resources. - Increase scholarship funds at the Del Mar College Foundation. - Expansion of student life opportunities throughout the College. - Develop a feasibility study and plan for student housing. - Ensure a safe and secure environment for students, faculty, and staff. - Provide the appropriate level of staff to support the financial aid functions. - Acquire and implement 24/7 support services to enhance call campaign, aid packaging and debt management. - Acquire and implement an updated scholarship management system.
+- Redesign the budget process to enable budget managers to more effectively identify and utilize their resources. - Increase scholarship funds available through the DMC Foundation. - Expand student life opportunities throughout the College that enhance learning experience. - Create student social opportunities and activities at the College that encourage more participation. - Ensure a safe and secure environment for students, faculty and staff. - Provide adequate staff to support "high-touch" financial aid functions.

-- Coordinate efforts between the Financial Aid office and the Development/Foundation office. - Enhance a communication system to better inform students. - Provide professional development for all financial aid staff. - Acquire and deliver an enhanced advising degree mapping/audit system. - Integration of admissions, registration and orientation into summer registration programming. - Acquire and implement continuing education and workforce information system for registration. - Acquire and implement best software solutions (automatic transcript articulation) for advising and registration processes. - Expansion of Northwest Center courses for credit and noncredit. - Implement the delivery of credit and noncredit courses in the North Bay region. - Expand dual credit opportunities throughout the service area. - Expand the delivery and types of workforce programs throughout the service area. - Expand core curriculum offerings on the West Campus and the Northwest Center. - Implementation and expansion of career kiosk with multiple funding sources. - Expand the internship opportunities throughout programs. - Expand relationships with business and industry to provide internships and curriculum alignment. - Effectively communicate existing job placement options across the campuses. - Effectively communicate current and emerging issues such as violence against women, response to diseases. - Explore, review and gather student feedback as to the need for health and wellness services. - Review customer relationship management approach to student recruiting. - Expand and support Project Viking to additional Independent School Districts in the service area.
+- Acquire and implement an updated scholarship management system. - Coordinate efforts between the Financial Aid Office and the Development/Foundation Office. - Enhance a communication system to better inform students. - Provide professional development for all financial aid staff. - Assess current donor data base system and investigate the feasibility of acquiring updated technology. - Acquire and deliver an enhanced advising/degree mapping/ course audit system. - Integrate admissions, registration and orientation into summer registration programming. - Acquire and implement online registration system for career and community education, workforce and contract education courses/programs. - Acquire and implement intuitive software solutions automatic transcript evaluation and articulation for advising and registration processes. - Re-examine current payment plan and drop schedule to reduce student attrition. - Improve the College Catalog development process to ensure availability prior to fall registration. - Expand Northwest Center courses for credit and noncredit. - Plan and implement the delivery of credit and noncredit courses in the North Bay region. - Expand dual credit and CE opportunities throughout the service area. - Expand the variety and delivery of workforce programs offered throughout the service area. - Expand core curriculum offerings on the West Campus and the Northwest Center. - Implement and expand career kiosk capabilities with multiple funding sources. - Expand student internship opportunities throughout instructional programs. - Expand relationships with business and industry to support internships and curriculum alignment. - Effectively communicate existing job placement options across the campuses. - Effectively communicate current and emerging wellness issues such as violence against women, response to diseases, etc. - Research and respond to student feedback as to the need for expanded health and wellness services. - Enhance customer relationship management approach to student recruiting. - Expand and support Project Viking to additional ISDs in the service area. - Expand recruitment of university graduates looking for professional certifications. - Support veterans service opportunities appropriately to meet community needs. - Provide dual credit, early college and other expanding student groups with services that enhance their success.

-Goal 3 - Professional Initiatives-Provide innovative, relevant, and meaningful opportunities
+Goal 3 - Professional Initiatives: Provide innovative, relevant, and meaningful opportunities